j256/simplelogging/README.md

 Java Simple Logging
 ===================

-The goal of this library is a small-ish library that backends to a number of standard logging packages.
+The goal of this library is to be a small logging facade that backends to a number of standard logging packages and that can be copied into another project.
 This allows you to write your code and include log messages without having a fixed dependency on any one logging package.
 I include this code into my libraries and so they can stay agnostic.
-This logging code allows you to write messages with the slf4j-style {} argument support and then backend to a number of other logging libraries or you can easily implement your own.
+This ogging code allows you to write messages with the slf4j-style `{}` argument support and then backend to a number of other logging libraries or you can easily implement your own.
 It also handles arrays appropriately and supports up to 4 arguments before forcing the caller to pass in an object array or calling a different `logArgs(...)` method for variable arguments.

 I understand that this facade seems similar to other logging systems which separate their API from the implementation.
 What I don't like the requirement on classpath order to satisfy the connection between the API and the backend.